 - Remove water sprouts from lemon trees.

-- Train pomegranates to a wall or prune to a manageable size.
+- If desired, train pomegranates to a wall or prune to a manageable size.

 - Don’t prune newly-planted trees or shrubs.